CommuniCityProject/communicity_toolbox/toolbox/Projects/ImageStorage/README.md

         A JSON with the following fields:

-        - ``entities_id``: A list of entity ids to visualize in one single image.
+        - ``entity_ids``: A list of entity ids to visualize in one single image.
 All the entities must have the same source image, which will be used as background.
         - ``params``: Optional object with the visualization parameters.

     - **Response**